-Extranet use in different sectors
+Extranet use cases in different sectors

 In the legal sector, lawyers can utilise secure extranets to share confidential case documents with other law firms, clients, and any relevant third parties by creating a secure online environment.

-Whatever your organisation, it’s important to consult with colleagues to find out their extranet software requirements.
+Whatever your sector, it’s important to consult with colleagues to find out their extranet software requirements.
 This will put you in a better position to choose a solution that can be used across your organisation.

 Once you have defined your extranet’s purpose, it’s time to focus on the required tools that will achieve an efficient system.
 Different packages offer various tools and it can be hard knowing which ones you may need.

-Choosing the right tools
+Choosing the best extranet software tools

-A good way of deciding is to consider your business’s stakeholders and whether you want your extranet to collaborate, consult or inform them.
+A good way of deciding is to consider your business’s stakeholders and whether you want your extranet to collaborate, consult, or inform them.
 Many organisations choose a combination of all three elements.
 Once you’ve made a decision, consider tools that boost stakeholders’ engagement.